marcellothiry/feature-flags/README.md

 npx lerna run test
 ```

-If you want to test or build a specific package, you can use the option `--scope`:
+To test or build a specific package, the option `--scope` can be used:

 ```
 npx lerna run build --scope=<package-name>